30 Funniest Awards Speech Acceptance Punchlines

 Ellen DeGeneres gives a gift to the audience.

 If this award did exist, it would surely go to comedic empress Ellen DeGeneres.
-We love Ellen because she accepts her People’s Choice Humanitarian award with the perfect amount of humility and wit that causes every audience member to grin from ear to ear—and caps off her speech with a perfect gift.
+We love Ellen because she accepts her People's Choice Humanitarian award with the perfect amount of humility and wit that causes every audience member to grin from ear to ear—and caps off one of her more memorable, funny speeches with a perfect gift.

 Punchline: "Tonight, I want to make you happy, so I brought a shirtless photo of Chris Hemsworth to share."